Outraged Republican Senator Calls Trump Administration Iran Briefing ‘Insulting’ And ‘Worst’ He Has Ever Seen

-A classified briefing for senators, in which Donald Trump administration officials were supposed to offer evidence to justify last Thursday’s drone attack that killed top Iranian General Qassem Soleimani, left a pair of conservative Republicans outraged, with one saying that the briefing was “insulting.”
+A classified briefing for senators — in which Donald Trump administration officials were supposed to offer evidence to justify the drone attack that killed top Iranian general Qassem Soleimani — left a pair of conservative Republicans outraged, with one saying that the briefing was “insulting.”

-Utah Republican Mike Lee called the session “the worst briefing” he’d ever received, and said that he objected especially to administration officials instructions to senators that they should not publicly debate Trump’s reasons for ordering the assassination of Soleimani, according to a report by CBS News.
+Utah Republican Mike Lee called the session “the worst briefing” he’d ever received, and said that he objected especially to administration officials instructions to senators that they should not publicly debate the president’s reasons for ordering the assassination of Soleimani, according to a report by CBS News.

 “They had to leave after 75 minutes while they’re in the process of telling us we need to be good little boys and girls and run along and not debate this in public,” Lee recounted.
 “I find that absolutely insane.
 I think it’s unacceptable.”

 As a result of the briefing, Lee said that he had changed his mind and would now support a Democrat-sponsored War Powers resolution requiring Trump to obtain congressional approval before taking any further military action against Iran.
-The resolution is sponsored by Virginia Senator Tim Kaine, and Illinois Senator Dick Durbin.
+The resolution is sponsored by Virginia Sen. Tim Kaine and Illinois Sen. Dick Durbin.

 “Only Congress should decide” whether the U.S. should go to war against Iran, “not the President,” Kaine said on Wednesday, as quoted by NBC News.